Djoudjou59/Jeracraft-Survival-Map/README.md

 Updates :

-03/05/2023: added a subtitle for treasures/quests for better readability.
+03/05/2023: Added a subtitle for treasures/quests for better readability.
             Added map transparency for better readability and corners in the menus.
+            Added Nations.

 01/05/2023 : New interface menu with more possibility to filter chests.